 If the settlement conference is not successful and the parties are unable to come to an agreement, one of two things may occur.
 If it seems like there is a possibility that an agreement could be reached, the judge may recommend another settlement conference after more evidence is uncovered.
 If there is a low likelihood of a successful settlement outcome, the case may go directly to trial.

 Failure to Show at a Settlement Conference

 In Arizona, attendance is crucial when a settlement conference is scheduled in which you are expected to attend.
-Failure to appear at the scheduled time for a settlement conference may result in a no-show fee of $100 by the judge assigned to your case unless you have faced extraordinary circumstances that resulted in your absence.
+Failure to appear at the scheduled time for a settlement conference may result in a no-show fee by the judge assigned to your case unless you have faced extraordinary circumstances that resulted in your absence.

 If you know that you will be unable to attend your settlement conference immediately contact your counsel and notify them of this information.
 Your counsel can then file the appropriate motion to reschedule the conference or continue the settlement without your presence.

 Preparing for a Settlement Conference